 Please note: Select your subtitle language using the "UT" button in the videoplayer controls.

-You can either apply for parental allowance on your own or together with the other parent.
-There are three kinds of parental allowance: basic parental allowance (Basiselterngeld), parental allowance plus (ElterngeldPlus), and the partnership bonus (Partnerschaftsbonus).
+You can apply for parental allowance either alone or jointly with the other parent.
+There are three types of parental allowance: Basic parental allowance, parental allowance plus and partnership bonus.

-Basic parental allowance ranges from 300 to 1800 euros per month, depending on your income prior to the birth of your child.
-As a rule, it amounts to 65 percent of your net income.
-Parents with a low income receive up to 100 percent of their net income.
-If you are working part-time while drawing parental allowance, this has an impact on the level of your parental allowance.
-Your income after your child’s birth is taken into account.
-If you had no income before the birth, you can receive a minimum amount.
-If you have other small children or the newborns are twins, you may receive higher amounts.
+Depending on your income before your child’s birth, basic parental allowance rates vary between 300 and 1800 euros per month.
+In most cases, they are 65 percent of the net income.
+Low-income parents receive up to 100 percent of their net income.
+If you work part-time while drawing parental allowance, this affects the latter’s amount.
+Your income after your child’s birth will be factored in.
+If you had no income before your child’s birth, you can get the minimum amount.
+If you have other small children or will have twins, you can get higher rates.

 For example: a mother gets the basic parental allowance during months one to eight after her child’s birth.
 Subsequently, the father gets the basic parental allowance from the child's ninth to its 14th month.
 This fully exhausts the parents’ claim to 14 months of basic parental allowance.

 With parental allowance plus, you can extend your period of receipt.
 You can receive parental allowance plus for twice as long as basic parental allowance.
 If you decide not to work after your child’s birth, parental allowance plus amounts to half the basic parental allowance.
 If you work part-time after your child’s birth, parental allowance plus can be especially worthwhile, since you often get the same or almost the same amount as with the basic parental allowance, but for a longer period of time.
 This way, you can get more parental allowance than you would by working part-time and drawing the basic parental allowance.
 Parental allowance plus ranges between 150 and 900 euros per month.